YumengSunny/business-card-ocr/README.md

 3) Keep json file of google vision's api to D:\home\myapp\apikeys.json and give this path in Settings >Application settings> Application settings of deployeed app.

 4) Make sure that python is installed with open-cv and argparse packages.
 Replace python's path with value of variable pythonpath in CardReaderController.cs and GoogleReaderController.cs.
+Keep imagesegmentation.py on same path.

 5) Create folder D:\\home\\images\\google\\ with full permission.